Overview

 Our experience includes:

-• The first successful presentation to the NCAA Committee on Infractions that allowed an institution to avoid a finding of a major violation in response to an allegation of lack of institutional control.
+• The first successful presentation to the NCAA Committee on Infractions in which an institution avoided a finding of a major violation in response to an allegation of lack of institutional control.

 • Representing multiple Division I institutions in the initial infractions cases referred to the NCAA Independent Accountability Resolution Process (IARP).

-• Successful appeals of NCAA Committee on Infractions penalties through the NCAA Infractions Appeals Committee.
+• Successful appeals of NCAA Committee on Infractions penalties through the Infractions Appeals Committee.

 • Establishing the practice of including detailed reports on an institution's compliance system enhancements in institutional responses and reports to the NCAA Committee on Infractions.
 These reports consistently are cited among the key mitigating factors for imposing less than the minimum penalties prescribed by NCAA enforcement procedures.